mapgears/scribeui/README.markdown

         sudo make install

 This will download and installl the required dependencies, setup the differents configurations files and install them in the proper directories.

+Downloading template data is optional, but recommended for a better
+experience:

+         sudo make load-demo-data

+This will download some natural earth data and will help you get started with ScribeUI by making templates readily working so you don't start with an empty mapfile.
+(The template code is still available if you don't download the data, but the result will be pink tiles).

 Manual installation
 ------------